 Saying that, there is something especially magical about experiencing Mount Nemrut during sunrise.
 You’ll arrive at the mountain in the dark, and make your way up to the summit in relative blackness.
 As the sun rises, the ruins are slowly revealed and then infused with a warm light.
 It’s an enchanting way to see your surroundings for the first time.

 Kahta in the Adıyaman Province of Turkey is the closest town to Mount Nemrut.
-The easiest way to get to Kahta is either by driving yourself or on a tour (most leave from Cappadocia).
+The easiest way to get to Kahta is either by hiring a car and driving yourself or on a tour (most leave from Cappadocia).
 There is also an airport in Adıyaman if you want to fly (and hire a car from there) or you can get a bus from other major cities in Turkey.

 If you’re planning on visiting Mount Nemrut at sunrise, we recommend taking a tour, as you’ll need to leave in the early hours of the morning to be at the summit in time for the sunrise.
 It's about an hour's drive from Kahta to the summit and road signs can be harder to spot in the dark.
 Tours leave to Nemrut from Kahta every day.